mne-tools/mne-lsl/doc/changes/latest.rst

 Bugs
 ----

-- Correctly install linux dependencies during publication workflow
+- Install linux dependencies during publication workflow
+- Fix handling of processing flags in `~bsl.lsl.StreamInlet`

 API and behavior changes
 ------------------------

-- xxx
+- `bsl.lsl.StreamInlet.pull_sample` now returns an empty list or array if no sample is available instead of ``None``

 Authors
 -------